isomerpages/sciencecentre-emag/pages/Videos.md

 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/4JRn_uSyGDI?si=hs75G-u9Q5TcfeAL"></iframe>
 </div>
 <p>Do you take coffee in the morning?
 Kopi O?
 Kopi C?
 In our final episode
-of Food CSI, our investigators try out using an unusual equipment to grind their coffee beans.
+of Food CSI, our investigators try out using unusual equipment to grind their coffee beans.
 Will it still taste good?
 A collaboration with Singapore Chinese Cultural Centre.</p>
 <p></p>